-The City of Hamilton is undergoing a Municipal Comprehensive Review (MCR) to fullfill the requirements of the provincial Growth Plan for the Greater Golden Horseshoe (Growth Plan).
+The City of Hamilton is undergoing a Municipal Comprehensive Review (MCR) to fulfill the requirements of the Provincial Growth Plan for the Greater Golden Horseshoe, 2017 (Growth Plan).
 As a part of the MCR, the City is conducting a review of designated Employment Land to determine if any lands warrant conversion to a non-employment use.

 Policies and criteria for conversion

 The Growth Plan provides a policy framework that protects Employment Lands and ensures that there is an adequate supply of land within Employment Areas to accommodate growth and economic prosperity in the Greater Golden Horseshoe.
-Therefore, the policies of the Provincial Growth Plan only permit conversion of employment uses to non-employment uses through a Municipal Comprehensive Review.
+Therefore, the policies of the Growth Plan only permit conversion of Employment Land to non-employment uses through a municipal comprehensive review.
 Special evaluation criteria are also used to determine if a conversion is appropriate.